Noel Whelan: Coaching career

 Whelan holds a UEFA B coaching Licence.
 Whelan first started his coaching career as a player coach at Dunfermline Athletic.
 After his playing career came to an end Whelan worked as a youth team coach at one of his former clubs Derby County, but after more than 12 months as a coach at Derby, Whelan decided that his commute from Harrogate was too much of a strain.
 Since leaving his role at Derby Whelan has been involved in the hospitality circuit at another of his former clubs Coventry City.

 On 17 November 2010, Whelan revealed he has put his name forward for a role working within Leeds United's academy.
 Leeds are the club who Whelan supports and also who gave him the chance to become a professional footballer.

 After playing and captaining Leeds United in the Yorkshire Masters Tournament, which Leeds won.
 Whelan revealed he was going to help coach at Derby County's academy after turning down a coaching role at Nottingham Forest.

 In April 2019, Whelan joined EFL Championship side Leeds United as a coach for Leeds United Development Hub for elite player development scholarship.

 Radio and TV career

 Whelan competed in an episode of Celebrity MasterChef broadcast in 2008, but was eliminated in the first round.

 From the 2013–14 football season, he became the co-commentator alongside Commentator Adam Pope and Katherine Hannah for BBC Radio Leeds coverage of all Leeds United games, with Whelan becoming synonymous for a catchphrase of 'Get in' every time Leeds scored.

 During the 2017–18 season, Whelan as well as working for BBC, Whelan also sporadically featured on Sky Sports News as an in-studio summariser for football matches.

 On 31 January 2018, Whelan also featured in a two part documentary exclusive to Leeds United's TV channel LUTV called 'I Wore The Shirt'.

 Personal life

-Whelan is a father of two sons and two daughters.
+Whelan is a father of two sons and three daughters.
 He is also an uncle to two boys.